 CA Phase 2 GHG

-California Air Resources Board (ARB) staff is working jointly with the U.S. Environmental Protection Agency (U.S. EPA) and the National Highway Traffic Safety Administration (NHTSA) on the next phase of federal greenhouse gas (GHG) emission standards for medium- and heavy-duty vehicles, called federal Phase 2.
-The federal Phase 2 standards are expected to build on the improvements in engine and vehicle efficiency required by the Phase 1 emission standards and represent a significant opportunity to achieve further GHG reductions for 2018 and later model year heavy-duty vehicles, including trailers.
+California Air Resources Board (ARB) staff worked jointly with the U.S. Environmental Protection Agency (U.S. EPA) and the National Highway Traffic Safety Administration (NHTSA) on the next phase of federal greenhouse gas (GHG) emission standards for medium- and heavy-duty vehicles, called federal Phase 2.
+The federal Phase 2 standards were built on the improvements in engine and vehicle efficiency required by the Phase 1 emission standards and represent a significant opportunity to achieve further GHG reductions for 2018 and later model year heavy-duty vehicles, including trailers.

-U.S. EPA and NHTSA issued a Notice of Proposed Rulemaking for Phase 2 in June 2015, and are expected to issue a final rule in Spring 2016.
-Upon U.S. EPA's adoption of Phase 2, ARB staff plan to bring a proposed California Phase 2 program before the Board, most likely in late 2016 or 2017.
+U.S. EPA and NHTSA issued a Notice of Proposed Rulemaking for Phase 2 in June 2015, and finalized the final rule in August 2016.
+ARB staff plans to bring a proposed California Phase 2 program before the Board in 2017.
+ARB staff remains committed to a strong national program which will support California's GHG reduction commitments.

 Posted October 1, 2015: